EMERGENCY DENTISTRY

 Sudden severe tooth pain is often caused by deep decay, infection, cracked teeth, or abscess formation.
 Prompt evaluation helps identify the cause and prevent the infection from spreading.

 Yes.
 Swelling may indicate an infection or abscess that requires immediate treatment.
 Untreated dental infections can spread and become serious, so early care is important.
+If swelling extends to the face, jaw, or neck, or if you have difficulty breathing or swallowing, seek emergency room care immediately - these are signs of a serious infection that may require hospital treatment.

 Many broken or chipped teeth can be repaired with bonding, crowns, or other restorative treatments.
 The type of repair depends on the extent of damage and whether the inner pulp is affected.